 Welcome back to this second of five blogs in my series on anger.

-In my first blog I said experiencing anger and conflict in life is inevitable but responding to those situations in helpful ways is not.
+In my first blog I said experiencing anger and conflict in life is inevitable, but responding to those situations in helpful ways is not.
 In fact, research tells us that the number one reason relationships fail is due to unresolved conflict.
 That's because it’s easy to sin when we’re angry.
-Proverbs 29:22 says, “An angry man stirs up dissension; and a hot-tempered one commits many sins.”
-It’s as natural as breathing to “go south” and react in hurtful and self-serving ways when our friends, spouse, kids and others frustrate, disrespect and offend us.
+Proverbs 29:22 says, “An angry person stirs up conflict, and a hot-tempered person commits many sins.”
+It’s as natural as breathing to “go south” and react in hurtful and self-serving ways when our friends, spouse, kids, and others frustrate, disrespect, and offend us.